-Smith Duggan Reduces Weekly Workers’ Compensation Benefits That Self-insured Company Must Pay To Injured Employee
+Smith Duggan Reduces Weekly Workers' Compensation Benefits self-insured Company Must Pay to Injured Employee

 Smith Duggan successfully appealed an administrative judge’s order requiring a major Boston hospital to pay workers’ compensation benefits to an injured employee at a higher rate than the statute requires.
 The Workers’ Compensation Reviewing Board reversed the decision of the administrative judge based on the legal arguments made by Smith Duggan attorney, Christina Schenk-Hargrove.